Undergraduate

 Major in Mathematics & Economics

-The joint major in Mathematics & Economics allows students interested in both disciplines to efficiently combine them without pursuing them as two separate majors.
+The dual major in Mathematics & Economics allows students interested in both disciplines to efficiently combine them without pursuing them as two separate majors.
+This major has STEM classification with CIP code 45.0603.

 Details and major requirements

-Washington University allows qualified undergraduates to complete a Master of Arts (AM) degree in a one-year accelerated program after completing the AB degree.
+Washington University allows qualified undergraduates to complete a Master of Arts (MA) degree in a one-year accelerated program after completing the BA degree.

 accelerated MA details and requirements